-In this guide, I’ll take a closer look at the AI technologies driving the future of photography, and give you the top AI tools that every photographer should know about.
+In this guide, I’ll take a closer look at the AI technologies driving the future of photography and give you the top AI tools that every photographer should know about.

 But a few months before this chatbot became popular, OpenAI (the same company behind ChatGPT) developed Dall-e 3 (they just launched version 3), an image generator that again took everyone by surprise due to its incredible quality.
-I talked extensively about this and other similar tools and how you can use them to actually make money (if you haven’t yet done so, check out my guide).
+I talked extensively about this and other similar tools and how you can use them to make money (if you haven’t yet done so, check out my guide).

-Key AI Technologies in Photography
+Fundamental AI Technologies in Photography

 I organized the tools by category so that it’s easier to browse them.
-These include: Image Generation, Image Editing and Other Tools.
+These include Image Generation, Image Editing, and Other Tools.

 Image Generation

-They are far from being perfect though and some of the main limitations are:
+They are far from being perfect, though, and some of the main limitations are:

-- Bias in the training data: If the training data contains biased images, the model may also generate biased output.
+4. Bias in the training data: If the training data contains biased images, the model may also generate biased output.

 Image Editing